sahthevandal/CSAwesome/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

   what other classes can do with an instance of a class.

-- The keyword ``this`` is a special variable that exists in every constructor and instance method as a name for the object being constructed or on which the method was invoked.
+- The keyword ``this`` is a special variable that exists in every constructor and instance method as a name for the object being constructed or the object on which the method was invoked.

 AP Practice
 ------------